-This delicious Mascarpone Cream is easy to make and egg free.
+This delicious Mascarpone Cream is easy to make, egg free and only 4 ingredients!
 The perfect Italian recipe, delicious served traditionally with Panettone or Colomba or use it as an accompaniment for your favourite cakes and pies.
 Or why not fancy up some fruit and add a little?!

 Of course don’t leave it just to Christmas and Easter or special occasions, this fluff is perfect with fresh fruit or even frozen fruit.
 Remember when I told you about Freezing Summer Strawberries?
 Yup I layered this cream with those too!

 Italians love to make many thing using mascarpone including one of the most popular of all desserts, Tiramisu.
 One of favourite pasta dishes is this creamy Pancetta and Mascarpone Anelli and why not a delicious Fresh Strawberry Pie with a Mascarpone Filling or a Mascarpone Cake with Raspberry Cream for dessert!

 - Cream – whole, heavy or whipping cream with at least 30% fat content